crosswalk-project/crosswalk-test-suite/doc/Embedding_Test_Suite_Developer_Guide.md

 [https://crosswalk-project.org/#documentation/embedding\_crosswalk/Reference-Crosswalk-webview-from-your-project](https://crosswalk-project.org/#documentation/embedding_crosswalk/Reference-Crosswalk-webview-from-your-project)

-### 2. Import EmbeddingAPI Source Code into ADT.
+### 2. Import EmbeddingAPI Source Code into Android SDK + Eclipse.

-- Get the EmbeddingAPI Source Code from the following link:[https://github.com/crosswalk-project/crosswalk-test-suite/tree/master/embeddingapi](https://github.com/crosswalk-project/crosswalk-test-suite/tree/master/embeddingapi),Then import the EmbeddingAPI test project into ADT.
+- Get the EmbeddingAPI Source Code from the following link:[https://github.com/crosswalk-project/crosswalk-test-suite/tree/master/embeddingapi](https://github.com/crosswalk-project/crosswalk-test-suite/tree/master/embeddingapi),Then import the EmbeddingAPI test project into Android SDK + Eclipse.

-  - Open ADT.
+  - Open Android SDK + Eclipse.
   - Select File > New>Project..., then Android>Android Project From Existing Code.
   - Set Root Directory to the path of the embedding-api-android-tests/directory you extracted.
   - Click Finish.
 The imported project will now be visible in the Package Explorer.

-- The next step is to add a reference for the Crosswalk webview project to the imported project.Do the following (in ADT):
+- The next step is to add a reference for the Crosswalk webview project to the imported project.Do the following (in Android SDK + Eclipse):

   - Right-click on the imported project in the Package Explorer and select Properties.
   - Select Android.
   - In the Library tab, click Add.
 Select the crosswalk-webview-XXX-x86 project and click OK.
 The imported project should now be linked to the Crosswalk webview project.

-- Add the jars in the libs directory, Do the following (in ADT):
+- Add the jars in the libs directory, Do the following (in Android SDK + Eclipse):

   - Right-click on the imported project in the Package Explorer and select Properties.
   - Select Java Build Path.